cylc/cylc-admin/docs/proposal-spawn-on-d.md

 satisfied? - SoD can be made to work either way, but the former happens to be more straightforward, at least initially.

-The proposed implementation requires some housekeeping of information associated with partially completed and conditional prerequisites (below) but it turns out that can be done entirely in memory (unless/until we need automatic use of previous-flow outputs - below).
+SoD requires housekeeping (below) of (tasks with) partially completed prerequisites and finished tasks with conditional prerequisites, but that can be done entirely in memory (unless/until we want automatic use of previous-flow outputs - below).

 ## Implementation Details